What is a Building Block

 Scope

-π‘ The Scope describes at which "layer" of a cloud foundation the building block needs to be implemented.
+💡 The Scope describes at which "layer" of a cloud foundation the capability needs to be implemented.

 Many cloud foundation teams share the experience that the technical implementation of capabilities, is the smaller of their challenges.
 Creating organizational alignment about the exact requirements for a capability design and its effective implementation into the organizations existing processes is the more difficult part.
 In addition to Pillars, we therefore group capabilities into Scopes, indicating at which level a capability needs to be coordinated.

-π’ Core: Building blocks that are centrally enforced and across all cloud platforms.
+• 🏢 Core: Capabilities that are centrally built and coordinated across all cloud platforms.

-βοΈ Platform: Building blocks that need to be individually implemented for each cloud platform.
+• ☁️ Platform: Capabilities that need to be individually implemented for each cloud platform.

-π¬ Landing Zone: Building blocks that typically require individual implementation for each landing zone (or groups of related landing zones).
+• 🛬 Landing Zone: Capabilities that typically require individual implementation or adaptation for each landing zone.

-Together with "Pillar" cloud foundation teams can determine the stakeholders that need to be involved in the design and implementation of a particular building block.
+Together with "Pillar" cloud foundation teams can determine the stakeholders that need to be involved in the design and implementation of a particular capabilities.

 Implementation Maturity

-When describing and comparing implementations of the same building block, itβs often useful to categorize the degree of automation that a cloud foundation team can achieve.
+When describing and comparing implementations of the same capability, it’s often useful to categorize the degree of automation that a cloud foundation team can achieve.